-Figure 5: SIM Cards Insertion
+Figure 11: SIM Cards Insertion

-2.2 Cellular Antennas
+2.2 Antennas

-Main (ANT) and diversity (DIV) antennas can be connected to the router using the SMA connectors located on the front panel.
+Connect cellular antennas to the router to main (ANT) and diversity (DIV) SMA connectors on the front panel.
+Connect the GNSS antenna to the router to GNSS SMA connector on the front panel.

-Do not run the router without connected cellular antenna connected to the main antenna connector as the energy from the transmission is effectively reflected by the open end and can damage the equipment.
+Only run the router with a cellular antenna connected to the main antenna connector, as the energy from the transmission is effectively reflected by the open end and can damage the equipment.

-- Recommended tightening moment for screwing the antenna to the SMA connector is 0.9 Nm. - The diversity antenna improves the radio capability of the router at low signal strength.
+Recommended tightening moment for screwing the antenna to the SMA connectors is 0.9 Nm.

+The diversity antenna improves the radio capability of the router at low signal strength.